 - Sam’s monthly take-home pay was $5,000 which with 4 dependents, including Sam meant that the payment Sam was required to make (2014/2015 Superintendent of Bankruptcy Standards) was $629.00/month.

-The trustee asked if Sam could afford to make these payments for 4 years.
+The trustee asked if Sam could afford to make payments $500.00 a month for 5 years.
 The trustee reminded Sam that he would not be making any payments on the credit card debt nor on the investment condo since he would give that up.
 Sam and Alice said they could afford that.
+The trustee also told Sam that the consumer proposal could be paid off sooner than the 60 months.

 The trustee said that a consumer proposal, to be accepted by the creditors, had to offer them more than they would receive in a bankruptcy.
 He said the comparison would be as follows: